 - Site Performance: components use caching to boost page load times, meaning that the loading of images and pages can bypass the original web server.
 This means that should the site’s server go offline, your site will not necessarily become unavailable (content that is uniquely generated per viewer cannot be cached in this way).

 How does it work?

-As well as this, Cloudflare ‘caches’ your site, creating a copy on their servers that are distributed across 6 of the globe’s 7 continents, and ensuring greater loading speed.
+As well as this, Cloudflare ‘caches’ your site, creating a copy on their servers that are distributed around the world, and ensuring greater loading speed.
 For instance, when a new user visits your site from, say, Sydney in eastern Australia, Cloudflare will have it delivered from our server in the UK.
 However, when a 2nd viewer in Sydney makes the same request soon after, they will see the copy that’s already stored on Cloudflare’s server in Sydney, thus significantly speeding up the page load.
 It’s even possible for a viewer from Melbourne, western Australia, to hit their local server and also benefit from that first Sydney viewer, due to regional caching.

 Cloudflare offers the benefits of having access to servers located within China which, subject to certain conditions, can be used to provide access to the Chinese markets, which are often otherwise restricted by their government’s tight control of internet access.

 Other benefits of caching include the ability to deliver automatically optimised versions of web images, and compress dynamic content, further speeding up delivery time.
 This can be used to keep hosting costs down.
 It is also especially useful for sites that need to scale up and down with peaks of traffic (such as during newsletter delivery) but are comparatively quiet the rest of the time.

 The customisation options for your Cloudflare use are really almost limitless, as they have access to a range of rules, and, for more complex requirements, code that is implemented at their regional servers.

 Cloudflare in Action